Mohammad Elayan

 Area of Research and Professional Interest

-• Empirical analysis of AV interaction and behavior in urban settings
+• Empirical analysis of AV interactions and behavior in urban mixed-traffic environments

-• Big data and smart data for traffic safety analysis
+• Big data and smart data integration for traffic safety analysis

-• Machine Learning in demand forecasting and safety analysis
+• Machine learning for demand forecasting and safety modeling

 Teaching Experience